What to expect from a chemical health evaluation

 If you will be seeking services with another treatment program following a chemical dependency evaluation, Club Recovery will obtain your written permission to complete a referral on your behalf.
 With written permission, we send your evaluation to the other provider.
 You should contact that addiction treatment center directly for information about getting started in their program.
 We will also send the referral to your insurance company to authorize treatment with the other clinic, if needed.
 For recommendations such as education and psychotherapy, we will provide you with several options to call.
 If you decide to pursue those services outside of Club Recovery, privacy laws mandate that you will need to contact the organization yourself to schedule.
 If you need your evaluation sent out, contact us about signing written permission and we will send the records.

-If you feel you might benefit from a chemical dependency evaluation conducted by one of our licensed professionals, please call (952) 926-2526 or send an e-mail with your contact information to email@example.com.
-CD assessments can normally be scheduled within 24 hours.
-The cost of chemical dependency evaluations are often covered by health insurance or public assistance (R25).
+If you feel you might benefit from a chemical health evaluation conducted by one of our licensed professionals, please call (952) 926-2526 or send an e-mail with your contact information to email@example.com.
+The cost of chemical health evaluations are often covered by health insurance or public assistance (R25).